 The loan to value looks at the size of the loan in relation to the value of the home.
 For example, if you are buying a home and putting 5% down then your loan to value is 95%.
 With that, the mortgage is 95% of the value of the home.

 When purchasing a home in Canada the typical minimum down payment is 5% of the price of the home.
 However, there are options to obtain a mortgage with no down payment saved.

 When refinancing, typically a person can borrow up to 80% of the value of a home through traditional landing and up to 85% of the value of the home through alternative or private lending.

-A borrower’s capacity to pay the mortgage is one of the lender’s main focusses.
+A borrower's capacity to pay the mortgage is one of the lender's main focuses.
 There are a variety of factors that help determine borrower capacity.
 Factors include income, assets and liabilities.
-Within your income to lender is looking for stability in your income and employment.
-For your assets and liabilities the lender wants to see that you not only can save for the down payment but can save for closing costs and emergencies as well.
+Within your income to the lender is looking for stability in your income and employment.
+For your assets and liabilities, the lender wants to see that you not only can save for the down payment but can save for closing costs and emergencies as well.

 In Canada, in general, a person can qualify for a home about 4.5 times their annual income.
 Therefore if you earn $100,000 as an individual or a total for the household, you may be able to purchase a home up to $450,000.
 This of course can vary from applicant to applicant depending on your debts, down payment amount and the property itself.